-It’s likely you’ll have to pay an initial fee for the card but there are some free prepaid credit cards on the market too.
+It’s likely you’ll have to pay an initial fee to take out the card (but there are several free prepaid cards on the market).

 Many of the other benefits of a prepaid card go beyond factors such as debt control, so they may come in handy even if you have a good credit history and can already get a credit card.